Fine-Grained Alignment and Noise Refinement for Compositional Text-to-Image Generation: Conclusion

 \section{Conclusion}

-Our work mitigates compositional challenges through targeted objectives.
-These objectives are designed to complement each other and work collaboratively to structure the image scene based.
-Our fine-grained initial noise refinement framework employs a feedback-driven system with a verifier that provides fine-grained feedback, enabling precise adjustments to the initial noise by targeting only the faulty attention maps while preserving the correct ones.
+Our work improves text-to-image generative models by addressing compositional challenges through targeted objectives—including entity missing, entity mixing, attribute binding, and spatial relation losses—that enable precise, fine-grained noise adjustments.
+These interpretable objectives are designed to complement each other and work collaboratively to structure the image scene based on the entities and their relationships mentioned in the prompt.
+Additionally, our fine-grained initial noise refinement framework employs a feedback-driven system with a verifier that provides fine-grained feedback to separate entities into proper and faulty ones, enabling precise adjustments to the initial noise by targeting only the faulty attention maps while preserving the correct ones.
+This process iteratively adjusts the initial noise and effectively addresses generation issues with multiple entities.